Personal information must be:

 5.3 Personal information that is no longer required to fulfill the identified purposes shall be destroyed, erased, or made anonymous.
 Novus shall develop guidelines and implement procedures to govern the destruction of personal information.

 5.4 Novus may disclose a customer’s personal information to:

-- Another company or individual for the development, enhancement, marketing or provision of any of Novus’ products or services;
+- Another company for the development, enhancement, marketing or provisioning of any of Novus’ products or services;

 - An agent used by Novus to evaluate the customer’s creditworthiness or to collect the customer’s account;